Álvaro de Bragança: Biography

-When King John II of Portugal succeeded on the throne of Portugal and started his fight against the high aristocracy, namely the Braganzas, Dom Álvaro tried an approach with the King, but he was unsuccessful; his older brother, Ferdinand II, 3rd Duke of Braganza was executed, the family estates were confiscated, and the remaining family (Álvaro included) exiled to Castile.
+When King John II of Portugal succeeded on the throne of Portugal and began clashing with the high aristocracy, namely the Braganzas, Dom Álvaro tried an approach with the King, but he was unsuccessful.
+In 1483, his older brother, Ferdinand II, 3rd Duke of Braganza was executed, the family estates were confiscated, and the remaining family (Álvaro included) exiled to Castile.
+The Catholic Monarchs placed Álvaro on the Royal Council.

 Queen Isabella I granted Dom Álvaro important estates in Gelves, and he was appointed Mayor of Seville and Andújar.
 He also took part in the conquest of the Kingdom of Granada led by the Catholic Monarchs.

-When King John II died, Álvaro of Braganza returned to Portugal, where the new king, Manuel I, appointed him as special ambassador to Castile to negotiate the King's marriage to princess Isabella, Princess of Asturias (1470-1498).
+When King John II died, Álvaro of Braganza returned to Portugal, where the new King, Manuel I, appointed him as special ambassador to Castile to negotiate the King's marriage to princess Isabella of Aragon.
 Later he also negotiated the King's second marriage.

-Álvaro of Braganza died in Toledo and his body was later transferred to the Convent of St. John Evangelist, in Évora.
+Álvaro of Braganza died in Segovia in September 1503.
+His body was later transferred to the Convent of St. John Evangelist, in Évora.